heron-mc/heron-mc/readme.txt

-apps - applications built with Heron docsrc - documentation sources (Sphinx) heron - the core, library, resources and examples tools - some handy tools www - loose resources for website (unimportant)
+apps - applications built with Heron docsrc - documentation sources (Sphinx) heron - the core, library, resources and examples tools - some handy tools (internal use mainly) www - loose resources for website (unimportant)